Welcome to the website for The Oscar Wilde Society!

 It organises lectures, readings, and discussions about Wilde and his works, and visits to places associated with him.

 The Society's Journal of Oscar Wilde Studies, "The Wildean", is published twice a year.
-The illustrated Newsletter Journal "Intentions" is published six times a year.
+The illustrated Newsletter Journal "Intentions" is published five times a year.

 WILDE IN THE THEATRE